1. Home

 04.

-The Differences Between Microinverters vs String Inverters
+Differences Between Microinverters and String Inverters

 Functionality

-Microinverters are classified as Module-Level Power Electronics (MLPE) meaning that they are installed at the “module” or solar panel level.
+Microinverters are classified as Module-Level Power Electronics (MLPE) meaning they are installed at the “module” or solar panel level.
 For every solar panel in your array, you will have one microinverter installed to process its electricity production.

-Size
+Size and placement

-Although it is rarely a problem for most residential properties, string inverters do require more space than microinverters, as they are physically larger and must be installed in a well-ventilated outdoor area.
+Although it is rarely a problem for most residential properties, string inverters require more space than microinverters, as they are physically larger and must be installed in a well-ventilated outdoor area.
 In instances where the exterior wall or yard space is extremely limited, microinverters could eliminate the need for a difficult string inverter installation.

 Performance

-Life Expectancy
+Life expectancy

 Today’s industry standard for a string inverter warranty period is about 10 years.
-Knowing that most solar panels last 25 to 30 years, this means that a string inverter is more likely to require replacement midway through the lifespan of your solar system, compared to a set of microinverters that have 20- or 25-year warranties.
+Knowing that most solar panels last 25 to 30 years, this means a string inverter is more likely to require replacement midway through the lifespan of your solar system, compared to a set of microinverters that have 20- or 25-year warranties.

 Maintenance

-While under-panel placement may give microinverters an advantage in terms of ease of installation, things do get a bit more complicated when it comes to system maintenance.
+While under-panel placement may give microinverters an advantage in terms of ease of installation, things get a bit more complicated when it comes to system maintenance.

 Replacing a string inverter is generally a seamless process that rarely requires excessive time or labor.
 When installed on the ground level, maintenance personnel can usually walk up to the necessary components and swap out the old for the new in a short amount of time.